It sounds weird but it’s crazy fun. All you need is a bit of money, a foreign country and a grocery store. Oh, and these tips.

 Around Asia, I aim for about $1-2 for snacks, and $3-4 for lunch (yep, Asia’s that cheap!) but in Europe I try to be in the $2-4 snack range and around $4-7 for lunch.
 Everyone has 5 minutes to run around and spend alllll their money.

 Then, spread out a huge blanket in the park or bring your spoils back to the apartment to have a picnic.

 Any Other Tips?

 You can adjust this however you want, which is what makes it so great.
 Tight on time?
 Only spend 3 minutes shopping before your bus leaves for the beach.
 Want to have a full on picnic?
-Assign people to buy drinks, or fruit, bread, or cookies with their money so you get a *well rounded meal* (Uh, drinks, fruit, bread and cookies sounds perfect to me).
+Assign people to buy drinks, or fruit, bread, or cookies with their money so you get a more well-rounded meal.
 Don’t have $2 per person?
-Put all the money together and see what you can buy as a group!
+Put all the money together and see what you can buy as a group.

 This works for the fruit stand on the corner in Mexico, or one of the hundred 7-11’s in Thailand, the charming markets you see in Europe, or the mega superstores in China.

 It’s something you can do in every country, any day of the week and make it fit your schedule or itinerary.
 It’s just fun to run around and see what you can buy and eat some cool foreign food when you are finished.
 Pick out some treats you've never tried before so it's all a surprise.

 Need other travel tips or ideas on how to fill your time when you are living abroad?
 Read a few posts on ILP’s blog.
 We have posts on life abroad and favorite travel destinations, and other ways to save money.
 Helpful, right?